LauYeeYu/Museum/content/posts/feathers-in-the-wind/index.md

 description = 'A graduation music video reflecting four years of college life'
 +++

-*Feathers in the Wind (风起青翎)* is a graduation music video I created to capture the essence of four years of college life.
+*风起青翎 (Feathers in the Wind)* is a graduation music video I created to capture the essence of four years of college life.
 It features the changing emotions of a student upon graduation---from disoriented to ambitious---with memories of the past four years.